Teaching

 - Apply and explore our own connections to a spirituality and ecology of darkness, silence and waiting.

-This retreat and workshop are rooted in the early Christian understandings the world but is open to people of all faiths, paths, journeys and worldviews.
+This retreat and workshop are rooted in the early Christian understandings of the world but is open to people of all faiths, paths, journeys and worldviews.